railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_production.rst

 .. note:: MPS, Procurement and Production

-   Open ERP distinguishes between Production, Purchase and Production.
+   Open ERP distinguishes between Production, Purchase and Procurement.

    Production is manufacture, Purchase is the acquisition of goods from another party, and Procurement is either or both of those.
 So it would be better to call the